Thanks in advance for leaving any donations Philip.

 Additional Check for a SLIC 2.1

-If you can’t locate the stickers above you can install a program to check whether or not you have a SLIC 2.1.
+If the activation mechanism doesn’t work on your PC and you can’t locate the OEM stickers mentioned above you may not have eligible hardware for this activation mechanism.
+You can install a program to check whether or not you have a SLIC 2.1.

 If you don’t have a SLIC Version of 2.1 you will not be able to activate Windows 7 using OEM SLP.